hsn-su1-313/-A-Level-NEA-Project---Student-Social-Media-Website/README.md

 ---

+# To view documentation

+Click the raw option as file size is to big

+**Note** : formatting may be incorrect based on the device you are using for some reason word does this.

+---

 ## Note:
 There may be some slight inconsistencies since this is a prototype — for example, only the **Chemistry flashcards** currently work.